MOchiara/UHHTraining/README.md

-# UHHTraining
+# UHH Training

-Github training for students and researchers at the Institute of Oceanography at the University of Hamburg
+Github training for students and researchers at the Institute of Oceanography at the University of Hamburg (IfM)